pramodk/spack-configs/README.md

     ^cmake@3.8.2%clang@8.1.0-apple~doc+ncurses+openssl+ownlibs~qt arch=darwin-sierra-x86_64
 ```

 The `Concretized ` section gives final dependency list.
-Before actual installing package, we can use `-I` option to see which components are already installed :
+Before actual installing package, we can use `-I` option to see which components are already installed:

 ```bash
 $spack spec -I petsc